 An important factor in this equation is the retirement of our current district debt from the 2005 TMS renovation.
 The district pays $4.9 million annually toward this debt.
 This debt will be paid off in August of 2021.
 The 2016 referendum debt of $1.7m that will replace the TMS bond will result in a significant decrease in the debt portion of the tax levy

 Why can’t we use a series of smaller Bond Referendums to get this work done over time?

-Our Board of Education members are sensitive to the cost of improvements.
-Over $60 million of needed project were identified.
+Our Board of Education members is sensitive to the cost of improvements.
+Over $60 million of the needed projects were identified.
 The Board of Education prioritized $35 million of critical projects to be addressed in this referendum.
 The remaining $25 million have been delayed.
 The currently identified projects should not be spaced over extended periods of time, because much of the work is critical for the safety and longevity of the buildings.
 For example, many roofs and windows need to be replaced within the next 3-5 years to avoid further damage.
 Delaying these projects will likely increase these costs and the potential damage to our existing infrastructure.
 Another important factor to note: every Bond Referendum consumes valuable staff time and incurs election-related costs.
-Repeated bond referendums mean more set-up costs, consulting fees and increased construction costs.
-The benefits of efficiencies of scale are reduced and potential for educational interruptions is increase.
-The focus of Hopewell Valley schools is on education our students – doing this once benefits all of us.
+Repeated bond referendums mean more set-up costs, consulting fees, and increased construction costs.
+The benefits of efficiencies of scale are reduced and the potential for educational interruptions is increasing.
+The focus of Hopewell Valley schools is on educating our students – doing this once benefits all of us.

 What happens if the Bond Referendum is not approved?